Murder of Craig Sorger: Murder

-As night fell, Sorger's mother began searching for him as he had not returned quickly as she had instructed.
-While searching, she visited Savoie's residence, where she found out that Savoie and Eakin had already returned home and were playing video games together, although Sorger was no longer with them.
-She then called 911 and went to search the park, where she was joined by Savoie, his mother, Holly Parent, his stepfather, Andy Parent, and members of the Ephrata Police Department.
-A police officer soon discovered Sorger's dead body in a pile of leaves near a trail in the park along with the rock and tree branch used in the attack nearby.
+As night fell, Lisa got worried as her son was afraid of the dark and hadn't come home yet.
+So she searched for him to no avail.
+She visited Savoie's residence and discovered Savoie and Eakin there playing video games together, but Craig was not present.
+She then called 911 and went to search the park, where she was joined by Keith, Savoie, his parents Holly and Andy Parent, and members of the Ephrata Police Department.
+A police officer soon discovered Sorger's body in a pile of leaves near a trail, along with the rock and tree branch used in the attack nearby.

-When police questioned Savoie and Eakin that night, they claimed they had been climbing trees and playing tag in the park until around 4:30 pm, when they saw Sorger head home.
-They soon changed their stories and told police that they had seen Sorger fall from a tree.
+When police questioned Savoie and Eakin that night, they claimed they climbed trees and played tag until around 4:30 pm, when they saw Sorger head home.
+They soon changed their stories and told police that they saw Sorger fall from a tree, where Savoie yelled for Sorger to wake up and went to check his pulse, making movements he described as "robotic", and after finding no pulse, Savoie "panicked" and left the park.

-Police found no evidence that Sorger had fallen from a tree.
-The coroner also pointed out stab wounds on the body, which was later revealed to have been caused by a knife.
-Sorger's autopsy revealed that in addition to being beaten several times, he had also been stabbed 5 times in the chest and torso and at least 34 times in the head and neck.
+Police found no evidence that Sorger fell from a tree.
+The coroner also pointed out stab wounds on the body which were later determined to come from a knife.
+Sorger's autopsy revealed that in addition to being beaten several times, he was stabbed five times in the chest and torso and at least 34 times in the head and neck.
 He also had at least 20 blunt force injuries.

-Savoie and Eakin were later arrested on February 18, 2003.
-(Note: Jake has stated in one of his Facebook posts that he and Evan were arrested for Craig's murder 3 days after they did it.)
-They were held in Grant County Youth Services Detention Center.
-Authorities found a note, which was written by Savoie, in which he planned to kill someone else after Sorger.
-Authorities also found a journal named "Sniper", which was written by Eakin, in which he idolised and supported the 2002 D.C. sniper attacks.
-The knife used in the attack was found thrown at a nearby river one year later.
+Savoie and Eakin were arrested on February 18, 2003 (Note: Jake has stated in one of his Facebook posts that he and Evan were arrested for Craig's murder 3 days after they did it.) and were held in Grant County Youth Services Detention Center.
+Authorities found a note written by Savoie in which he planned to kill someone else after Sorger.
+Authorities also found a journal named "Sniper" written by Eakin, in which he idolized and supported the D.C. sniper attacks.
+The knife used in the attack was found in a nearby river one year later.